 Choosing a hospice company is a critical decision that impacts the quality of care and support a patient, and their family will receive during a very sensitive time.
-Here are some common mistakes people can make when selecting a hospice company:

 Not Researching Enough: One of the biggest mistakes is not spending enough time researching and comparing hospice companies.
 It’s important to investigate the services offered, the company’s reputation, and reviews from other families who have used their services.